originphp/website/source/docs/config-trait.md

 ---
 # Config Trait

-Components, helpers and behaviors work with the `ConfigTrait`, to standardize the configuration process.
+Components and helpers work with the `ConfigTrait`, to standardize the configuration process.

 When you load one these classes and supply a configuration, it will be merged with the default configuration.